ogc1231/sushi-cult-restaurant/TESTING.md

 ## Unfixed Bugs

-Only known issue/bug is the page title on the sushi club page coming down over the row of sushi on certain devices and the footer on the booking page growing larger on some tablet devices.
+Only known issues/bugs are the page title on the sushi club page coming down over the row of sushi on certain devices and the footer on the booking page growing larger on some tablet devices.
+There may be other bugs which are currently unknown but may show up other devices and screen sizes.